These recipes aren’t just for fuel. They’re for happiness.

 Sometimes when we’re feeling low or stressed, it’s easy to reach for a quick fix when it comes to food- takeaways, microwave meals and sugary snacks.

-These recipes contain ingredients which are proven to enhance mental health, offering a bounty of brain-boosting nutrients, which help produce feelgood neurotransmitters like GABA.
+These recipes contain ingredients which are proven to enhance mental health, offering a bounty of brain-boosting nutrients, which help produce feel good neurotransmitters like GABA.

 A dynamic duo of salmon and hemp oil offer an abundance of omega 3 fatty acids, known to improve mental wellbeing.